RavensbourneWebMedia/UX-design/sessions/session-02.md

-# Assignment for the next session
+# Assignments

+### Personifications

-Imagine a social network of as a person, the character in a short play (2-3 minutes).
+Imagine a social network as a person, the character in a short play (2-3 minutes).
 Write the script for it.

 This can be a spin-off of the story you came up with in class, or a completely new story.